xtrinch/socket-live/README.md

 **charsetName**

-String indicating which charset to use when encoding/decoding strings.
+String indicating which charset to use when encoding/decoding strings (Java Charset strings apply).

 **reconnectInterval**